vdorobantu/lyapy/README.md

 `Controller` -> `LinearizingFeedbackController`

-Class for controllers acting on FeedbackLinearizableOutput objects that invert pseudoinvert the output decoupling, subtract the output drift, and add an auxilliary control term linear in the output.
+Class for controllers acting on FeedbackLinearizableOutput objects that pseudoinvert the output decoupling, subtract the output drift, and add an auxilliary control term linear in the output.

 ### `QPController`